 - The DNS hostname of your on-premises app.
 For example,

-- An SSL or TLS certificate for the DNS hostname that is used as the ingress point for traffic to GCP.
+- An SSL or TLS certificate for the DNS hostname that is used as the ingress point for traffic to Google Cloud.
 An existing self-managed or Google-managed certificate can be used.
 If you don't have a certificate, create one using Let's Encrypt.

 Enabling required APIs

-To configure a Cloud IAP connector you must enable the following APIs.
+To configure an IAP connector, you must enable the following APIs:

 Enable the Compute Engine API.